Rafaa17/appinio/README.md

 Welcome to Appinio, an innovative application with backend and frontend components.
 This tutorial will guide you through the setup process, including installing dependencies, configuring the environment, and running the application.

+## Assumptions

+- We always want to reach to OpenAI to summarize the content, thus is always an `OPENAI_API_KEY` in place.
+- Since content can be anything, I am treating it a just a plain string and passing it to OpenAI API to get string summary and insights.
+- No post can be created without summary or insights.
+- We want some basic authorization.
+- Users need to be logged in in order to be able to see their posts or create a new one.

 ## Usage

 [Demo](https://github.com/Rafaa17/appinio/assets/26599209/7df75d15-d35a-42de-b889-f882c5a12faa)